-The PACTA for Banks Free Data Set is provided free of charge by Asset Resolution for a bank to use in their PACTA analysis.
+The PACTA for Banks Free Data Set is provided free of charge by Asset Resolution for banks to use in their PACTA analysis.

-The data set is formatted to be compatible with the PACTA for Banks Software.
-It is based on asset level production values which have been aggregated to the company level.
+The data set is formatted so as to be compatible with the PACTA for Banks Software.
+It is based on asset-level production values which have been aggregated to the company level.

-A more granular data set is available via Asset Resolution at a fee, which includes the underlying asset data and a more granular technology breakdown.
+A more granular data set is available via Asset Resolution at a fee, which includes the underlying asset-level data and a more granular technology breakdown.

 Targeted users are banks.
+Requests from organisations other that banks will not be processed or answered.
 For any use not covered by the terms and conditions, please contact Asset Resolution at firstname.lastname@example.org.

 By agreeing to the terms and

-conditions, you agree that Asset Resolution and 2DII will store your
+conditions, you agree that Asset Resolution and 2º Degrees Investing Initiative will store your

 information to respond to your inquiry and process your request for